-Trial Title Platform Randomised trial o of INterventions against COVID -19 In older peoPLE Internal ref. no. (or short title) PRINCIPLE Trial registration ISRCTN 86534580 Sponsor University of Oxford Funder UKRI/NIHR Clinical Phase III Trial Design Pragmatic, platform, rando PRIMARY CARE mised controlled trial of interv ventions for COVID-19 in Trial Participants Patients ≥50-64 years with comorbidities detailed below, and aged ≥65 with or without comorbidity presenting within 7 days since onset of symptoms with a new continuous cough and/or high temperature during time of prevalent COVID-19 infections Sample Size Approximately 3000 (1500 p oer arm) Planned Trial Period Planned Recruitment The trial will start as soon as permissions are in place and procedures and structures implemented.
+Trial Title Platform Randomised trial of INterventions against COVID-19 In older peoPLE Internal ref. no. (or short title) PRINCIPLE Trial registration ISRCTN 86534580 Sponsor University of Oxford Funder UKRI/NIHR Clinical Phase Trial Design Pragmatic, platform, rando PRIMARY CARE mised controlled trial of interv ventions for COVID-19 in Trial Participants Patients ≥50-64 years with comorbidities detailed below, and aged ≥65 with or without comorbidity presenting within 7 days since onset of symptoms with a new continuous cough and/or high temperature during time of prevalent COVID-19 infections Sample Size Approximately 3000 (1500) per arm) Planned Trial Period Planned Recruitment The trial will start as soon as permissions are in place and procedures and structures implemented.
 The platform trial will be ongoing until cases of COVID-19 wane to a low level and/or there are no new interventions that require evaluation in pragmatic randomised controlled trial in primary care.
-March 2022 has been decided as the formal end date at this stage, but that may need to be amended, depending on circumstances prevailing at the time.
-The first inclusion is planned for as soon as possible, and the duration of the trial period will depend on evolving circ • Objectives Outcome Measures Timepoint (s) Primary To assess effectiveness of trial treatments in reducing the need for hospital admission or death, for patients aged ≥50 years with serious comorbidity, and aged ≥65 with or without comorbidity and suspected COVID-19 infection during time of prevalent COVID-19 infections Hospital admission or mortality related to suspected COVID-19 Within 28 days Secondary To explore whether trial treatment reduces: 1) Duration of severe symptoms 2) Time taken to self-report recovery 1-2 Patient report on day they feel to have recovered3.
+March 2022 has been decided as the formal end date at this stage, but that may need to be amended, depending on circumstances prevailing at the time. period will depend on evolving circ d for as soon as possible, and the duration of the that Objectives Outcome Measures Timepoint (s) Primary To assess effectiveness of trial treatments in reducing the need for hospital admission or death, for patients aged ≥50 years with serious comorbidity, and aged ≥65 with or without comorbidity and suspected COVID-19 infection during time of prevalent COVID-19 infections Hospital admission or mortality related to suspected COVID-19 Within 28 days Secondary To explore whether trial treatment reduces: 1) Duration of severe symptoms 2) Time taken to self-report recovery 1-2 Patient report on day they feel to have recovered3.
 Contacts with health services reported by patients and captured by reports of patients 'medical Daily online symptoms score.
 Telephone call or text day 7, 14 and 28 if data not being received online

-Contacts with the health services Consumption of antibiotics Hospital assessment not leading to admission Oxygen administration Intensive Care Unit admission Mechanical ventilation To determine if effects are specific to those with the infections syndrome but who test positive for COVID-19 Duration of hospital admission records where the practice is a member of RSC 4.
+Contacts with the health services Consumption of antibiotics Hospital assessment not leading to admission Oxygen administration Oxygen administration Intensive Care Unit admission Mechanical ventilation To determine if effects are specific to those with the infections syndrome but who test positive for COVID-19 Duration of hospital admission records where the practice is a member of RSC 4.
 Bi-weekly reports from participants primary care medical records 5-8 and 10 patient report/carer report/medical record in primary care and hospital care 9.
-Swab results for COVID-19 will indicate an "Intention to Treat Infected" group within the overall cohort for sub analysis GP notes review where available through Oxford RCGP RSC network after 28 days HES/ONS/EMIS data linkage after 28 days where patients have been assessed in hospital Swab result available once processed from GP record and from PHE laboratory Intervention(s) Further interventions may e 200 mg twice a day for 7 day be added during the course ming available and all necessa of the trial, subject to Comparator In the first instance, this will be a two-arm trial, with the intervention am being usual care plus hydroxychloroquine and the comparator being usual care.
+Swab results for COVID- 19 will indicate an "Intention to Treat Infected" group within the overall cohort for sub analysis GP notes review where available through Oxford RCGP RSC network after 28 days HES/ONS/EMIS data linkage after 28 days where patients have been assessed in hospital Swab result available once processed from GP record and from PHE laboratory Intervention(s) 1.
+Hydroxychloroquine e 200 mg twice a day for 7 day s Further interventions may be added during the course of the trial, subject to suitable interventions becoming available and all necessary approvals being first obtained.
+Comparator In the first instance, this will be a two-arm trial, with the intervention am being usual care plus hydroxychloroquine and the comparator being usual care.
 There will be no placebo control in this study in the first instance